AQuoSA: Later Evolution

 Numerous subsequent patches were released by the developers over the following years.
 With EDF also becoming the foundation of the IRMOS project, with the subsequent evolution being contributed to the project.

 In 2012 SCHED_DEADLINE evolved into PREEMPT RT.

-PREEMT_RT continued to evolve, though still as a patch, and remained the canonical implementation of EDF scheduling within Linux until Kernel 6.x in 2023.
+PREEMPT_RT continued to evolve, though still as a patch, and remained the canonical implementation of EDF scheduling within Linux until Kernel 6.x in 2023.

 Up until this time EDF scheduling was still usually only available as a Kernel compile time option that was rarely enabled within common Linux distributions.
 However, there was a simple, almost automated, Kernel compilation procedure available for Linux users to make use of it, if and/or when required.

 In October 2023, the release of Kernel 6.6 finally saw the default use of EDF in the stock Linux Kernel.
 With what was now known as EEVDF (EEVDF being a direct descendent of the original EDF project).

-This was incorporated into the mainline Kernel as a replacement for the long-standing CFS scheduler, that being the stock, 'soft' real-time, preemtive scheduler used by most Linux installations since its adoption in Kernel 2.6.23 back in 2007 and also perhaps as a final replacement for PREEMPT_RT, though as of 2024 this is not certain.
+This was incorporated into the mainline Kernel as a replacement for the long-standing CFS scheduler, that being the stock, 'soft' real-time, preemptive scheduler used by most Linux installations since its adoption in Kernel 2.6.23 back in 2007 and also perhaps as a final replacement for PREEMPT_RT, though as of 2024 this is not certain.